entur/sd-nasjonal-infrastruktur-demo/azure/README.md

 AADSTS70021: No matching federated identity record found for presented assertion.
 Assertion Issuer: 'https://sky.maskinporten.dev/'.
 Assertion Subject: '0192:917422575'.
 Assertion Audience: 'https://sky.foo.com'.
 ``````

-Recreate the credential with trailing slash.
+The issuer must exactly match the issuer in the credential.
+Update or recreate the credential with trailing slash in the issuer.

 ### Token timeout error (as expected since token has timed out)